ShivamAgarwal-code/Scientia-DAO/README.md

 ---

-## Technologies used in Scientia DAO
+## Technologies used in Reserchia DAO

 We have used several technologies to build this decentralized autonomous organization: